Qedarites: Hellenistic period

-By the time of the Macedonian conquest of the Achaemenid Empire by Alexander the Great, the Qedarites assisted the Persian garrison stationed at Gaza in resisting the Ancient Macedonians when they laid siege of the city in 332 BC with the goal establishing control over the frankincense trade.
+By the time of the Macedonian conquest of the Achaemenid Empire by Alexander the Great, the Qedarites assisted the Persian garrison stationed at Gaza in resisting the Ancient Macedonians when they laid siege of the city in 332 BCE with the goal establishing control over the frankincense trade.
 Once Alexander had captured Gaza, he proceeded to send 500 talents of frankincense and 100 talents of myrrh captured as booty to his teacher, Leonidas of Epirus, and the success of his campaign placed the western part of the Qedarite kingdom which laid on the southern Levantine coast until the eastern borders of Egypt under Macedonian authority, with Alexander III appointing Cleomenes of Naucratis to be its governor at Hērōōnpolis (as Pithom was then known), while its parts in the Sinai Peninsula and the northern Hejaz remained independent.

-Once Alexander III had completed his conquest of the Persian Empire and returned to Babylon in 323 BC, he started making preparations for a campaign in South Arabia, which he believed laid on the southern shores and islands of the Persian Gulf, and which were prosperous and produced cassia, myrrh, frankincense, cinnamon, and spikenard, but also because the Arabs were the only people of the world known to the ancient Greeks who had refused to send him any delegation.
+Once Alexander III had completed his conquest of the Persian Empire and returned to Babylon in 323 BCE, he started making preparations for a campaign in South Arabia, which he believed laid on the southern shores and islands of the Persian Gulf, and which were prosperous and produced cassia, myrrh, frankincense, cinnamon, and spikenard, but also because the Arabs were the only people of the world known to the ancient Greeks who had refused to send him any delegation.
 The Qedarites remained independent during the time of the Hellenistic states established by the Diadokhoi after the death of Alexander III, and uring the post-Achaemenid period, the whole of the area to the east of the Nile Delta became included in the Qedarite-inhabited territory named "Arabia."
 Their Nabataean neighbours at this time lived to the south of the Arnon river.

-During the Wars of the Diadokhoi, Antigonus I in 312 BC sent his general Athenaios to attack the Qedarites and establish control over the frankincense trade, which he initially successfully accomplished by proceeding from Idumaea, capturing a position called "the Rock" on the boundary between former the states of Edom and Judah in the Negev settled by the Qedarites, at the site of present-day Avdat, and returning with a booty of frankincense, myrrh and 500 talents of silver, before most of his army was killed by a counter-attack by Qedarite warriors equipped with javelins.
+During the Wars of the Diadokhoi, Antigonus I in 312 BCE sent his general Athenaios to attack the Qedarites and establish control over the frankincense trade, which he initially successfully accomplished by proceeding from Idumaea, capturing a position called "the Rock" on the boundary between former the states of Edom and Judah in the Negev settled by the Qedarites, at the site of present-day Avdat, and returning with a booty of frankincense, myrrh and 500 talents of silver, before most of his army was killed by a counter-attack by Qedarite warriors equipped with javelins.
 After the failure of Athenaios's expedition, the Qedarites wrote a letter in Aramaic to Antigonus I, which was followed by a period of peace between him and Qedar until he sent his son, Demetrius I of Macedon, the same year on another military expedition against the Qedarites, who were able to successfully defend themselves, due to which both sides signed a treaty according to which Demetrius received hostages and retired back to his father's realm.